 Engage in robust outreach of research findings, such as developing policy briefs or policy change-focused reports, informing social media outreach, participating in podcast interviews, and developing data visualization/communication appropriate for policy makers, food systems advocates, and the public.

-PhD in agricultural and applied economics, economics, food policy, political science, public policy, sociology, nutrition, or related fields.
+PhD in agricultural and applied economics, economics, food policy, political science, public policy, sociology, nutrition, medicine (MD or PhD), public health, or related fields.

-• A demonstrated track record of academic publishing and grant writing is a plus.
+- A demonstrated track record of academic publishing and grant writing is strongly preferred.

 Duke University is an Affirmative Action/Equal Opportunity Employer committed to providing employment opportunity without regard to an individual’s age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.Duke aspires to create a community built on collaboration, innovation, creativity, and belonging.
 Our collective success depends on the robust exchange of ideas-an exchange that is best when the rich diversity of our perspectives, backgrounds, and experiences flourishes.
 To achieve this exchange, it is essential that all members of the community feel secure and welcome, that the contributions of all individuals are respected, and that all voices are heard.
 All members of our community have a responsibility to uphold these values.